dev-cafe/autocmake/doc/about.rst

 The main motivation for us to create Autocmake as a CMake framework library was to simplify CMake code transfer between codes.
-We got tired of manually diffing and and copy-pasting boiler-plate CMake code and watching it diverge while maintaining the CMake infrastructure in many scientific projects which typically have very similar requirements:
+We got tired of manually diffing and and copy-pasting boiler-plate CMake code and watching it diverge while maintaining the CMake infrastructure in a growing number of scientific projects which typically have very similar requirements:

 - Fortran and/or C and/or C++ support
 - Compiler flags
 - Front-end script (setup.py)